Introduction

 Long Path Names

 When using Windows, you may encounter issues building a new project if using long path names.
-Follow these steps to substitute the path of your project:
+Moreover - and if you are trying to build a std application - the build will fail with a hard error if your project path is longer than ~ 10 characters.

 Missing ABI